Sunak wants all pupils to study maths to 18

 The prime minister is looking at plans to ensure all pupils in England study some form of maths until the age of 18.

-The aim will feature in Rishi Sunak's first speech of 2023, which he will use to set out his priorities for the next year.
+The aim will feature in Rishi Sunak's first speech of 2023 on Wednesday, which he will use to set out his priorities for the year.

-His speech will come amid a winter of multiple strikes, critical incidents in several NHS trusts and a cost of living crisis.
+It comes amid a winter of multiple strikes, huge pressures in the NHS and a cost of living crisis.

 Mr Sunak is expected to say the UK must "reimagine our approach to numeracy".

-"Yet in a world where data is everywhere and statistics underpin every job, our children's jobs will require more analytical skills than ever before," he will say.
+"In a world where data is everywhere and statistics underpin every job, our children's jobs will require more analytical skills than ever before," he will say.

 "And letting our children out into the world without those skills, is letting our children down".